Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 </MacWindow>

 ### Handle Node Versioning
-nodectl will check the difference in versioning between what is currently running on your Node and what version is known as the latest available version of **Tessellation**.
+nodectl will check the difference in versioning between what is currently running on your Node and what version is known as the latest available version of Tessellation.

 :::caution
 In the event that you are only upgrading nodectl and **not** Tessellation, you will keep the same version by simply hitting <kbd>enter</kbd> to accept the default.
 :::

-In the below example, **nodectl** identified that we are running version `v1.10.0` on our Node; however, `v1.11.0` is the latest.
+In the below example, nodectl identified that we are running version `v1.10.0` on our Node; however, `v1.11.0` is the latest.

-**nodectl** will auto-magically select the latest version for us, so we can just hit the <kbd>enter</kbd> key here.
+nodectl will auto-magically select the latest version for us, so we can just hit the <kbd>enter</kbd> key here.

 :::danger
 Entering an invalid version may result in an inoperable Node.
 In the event this happens, you can restart the upgrade in an attempt to correct the issue.